Skip to main content

 Incremental loading with a cursor field

-In most of the REST APIs (and other data sources i.e. database tables) you can request new or updated data by passing a timestamp or id of the "last" record to a query.
-The API/database returns just the new/updated records from which you take maximum/minimum timestamp/id for the next load.
+In most REST APIs (and other data sources, i.e., database tables), you can request new or updated data by passing a timestamp or ID of the "last" record to a query.
+The API/database returns just the new/updated records from which you take the maximum/minimum timestamp/ID for the next load.

-• how to past the "last" (maximum/minimum) value of cursor field to an API to get just new / modified data (how we do this depends on the source API).
+• Determine how to pass the "last" (maximum/minimum) value of the cursor field to an API to get just new or modified data (how we do this depends on the source API).

-Once you've figured that out, dlt takes care of finding maximum/minimum cursor field values, removing duplicates and managing the state with last values of cursor.
-Take a look at GitHub example below, where we request recently created issues.
+Once you've figured that out, dlt takes care of finding maximum/minimum cursor field values, removing duplicates, and managing the state with the last values of the cursor.
+Take a look at the GitHub example below, where we request recently created issues.

 @dlt.resource(primary_key="id")